gesbarreto/gesbarreto/content/home/Research.md

 ---
-# Activate this widget? true/false
-active: true

-# This file represents a page section.
+title: "Research"  # Add a page title.
-headless: true

-# Order that this section appears on the page.
-weight: 20

-title: Research
----

-Our laboratory is keen to understand how androgens and estrogens affect brain functions, particularly on how these hormones control mitochondrial functions in the healthy and diseased brain with life span in a sex dimorphic manner.
+summary: "Our laboratory is keen to understand how androgens and estrogens affect brain functions, particularly on how these hormones control mitochondrial functions in the healthy and diseased brain with life span in a sex dimorphic manner.
 We are currently investigating these research areas:

 - The effects of synthetic hormones (e.g. tibolone) on mitochondria metabolism.